-Although police respect the procedures for interviewing VoT (eg presence of social worker and psychologist), Caritas said that interviews are often done in public spaces in police stations.
-Caritas has renovated some friendly interview rooms for VoT in police stations such as in Vlore and Lezhe and provided a room with beds in Kükes, Muriqan and Durres.
+Although police respect the procedures for interviewing victims of trafficking (eg presence of social worker and psychologist), Caritas said that interviews are often done in public spaces in police stations.
+Caritas has renovated some friendly interview rooms for victims of trafficking in police stations such as in Vlore and Lezhe and provided a room with beds in Kükes, Muriqan and Durres.

 Mis-identification of crimes affects convictions, there is often an over focus on one specific offence and trafficking is sometimes not properly identified.
-Caritas said that the police who work on trafficking cases know the SOPs well, but others only know the basics - for example that they have to refer cases and may not recognise practical indicators of PVoT (potential victims of trafficking).
+Caritas said that the police who work on trafficking cases know the SOPs well, but others only know the basics - for example that they have to refer cases and may not recognise practical indicators of potential victims of trafficking.

-Sources the HO FFT spoke to had not experienced, or were aware of, police collusion with traffickers.
+Sources the HO FFT spoke to had not experienced, or were aware of, police collusion with traffickers.15

 - 5.1.2 The USSD TiP Report 2017 noted that 'NGOs reported police often associated trafficking with movement and were unlikely to identify victims recruited and exploited in the same region of the country.
 Observers reported cases of border guards and immigration officials not carrying out standard screening procedures.'16 - 5.1.3 The US DoL Report 2016 stated: 'Standard operating procedures exist to identify and refer victims of trafficking, although border police rarely used them during the reporting period.
 In addition, gaps existed in the screening of minors, including migrants travelling to and from neighboring countries.
-Criminal law enforcement's national capacity to handle migrant flows is limited due to lack of resources.' - 5.1.4 For details of police training, see Training for officials. - 5.1.5 For further information on the Police, see Country Policy and Information Note on Background information, including actors of protection and internal relocation.
+Criminal law enforcement's national capacity to handle migrant flows is limited due to lack of resources.'17 - 5.1.4 For details of police training, see Training for officials. - 5.1.5 For further information on the Police, see Country Policy and Information Note on Background information, including actors of protection and internal relocation.

-&lt;sup>15 Home Office, 'Report of a Home Office fact-finding mission to Albania,' 31 October to 7 November 2017 (HO FFM report 2017), February 2018, paragraphs 2.4.1 to 2.4.5, URL
+15 Home Office 'HO FFM report', February 2018, paragraphs 2.4.1 to 2.4.5, URL

-&lt;sup>17 United States Department of Labor, '2016 Findings on the Worst Forms of Child Labor,' 30 September 2017, URL
+$^{^{\}rm 17}$ United States Department of Labor, '2016 Findings on the Worst Forms of Child Labor,' 30 September 2017, $\underline{\sf URL}$